DECLARATION OF CONFORMITY WITH THE CORPORATE GOVERNANCE CODE PURSUANT TO § 161 OF THE GERMAN STOCK CORPORATION ACT (AKTIENGESETZ – AKTG)

 This recommendation is deliberately not complied with.
-Instead, there is an annual strategy process in which the supervisory board and the management board agree on the medium- and long-term goals of the company and derive the short-term goals for the variable compensation.
+Instead, a profound strategy process is conducted every year in which the supervisory board and the management board agree upon the medium and long-term company targets and derive hereof the short-term oriented targets for the variable renumeration.

-The company considers a quota of 50 % of the variable compensation above this target level (overachievement) in the form of shares to be appropriate.
-Both the entry and the payment in the bonus bank are made in the same way as the procedure for variable compensation in cash.
-One third of the annual balance is paid out each year and two thirds are carried forward.
+The company considers a ratio of 50 % of the over-performance amount as a payout in shares to be appropriate.
+The transfer to the bonus bank as well as the payout are conducted analogously to the process for the variable renumeration in money.
+One third of the resulting annual balance is paid out and two thirds are carried forward.

 Ahrensburg, March 29, 2023

 Norbert Basler Horst W. Garbrecht Lennart Schulenburg Prof. Dr. Mirja Steinkamp Dorothea Brandes